Natural Hawaii

 This delicious coffee is cultivated on the slopes of Hualalai and Mauna Loa.

 Tour a Kona coffee plantation!
-Just above Kailua-Kona, - Opens a dialog a strip of land on the volcanic foothills offers the perfect mix of altitude, volcanic soil and coffee-growing weather for 650+ farms.
+Just above Kailua-Kona, a strip of land on the volcanic foothills offers the perfect mix of altitude, volcanic soil and coffee-growing weather for 650+ farms.
 Many offer tours and coffee sampling.
-Depending on the season, you could see the white blooms of “Kona Snow” (coffee plant blossoms), or ripe yellow or crimson coffee cherries.
+Depending on the season, you could see the white blooms of “Kona Snow" (coffee plant blossoms), or ripe yellow or crimson coffee cherries.

 Nine varieties of lavender bloom here at Ali’i Kula Lavender Farm